nethercode/Sys-Ops-Ste/md/Debian_Installation.md

 <br>

-> Note: Toggle the 'Show Password in Clear' to view the enter password in plain text.
+> Note: Toggle the 'Show Password in Clear' to view the entered password in plain text.
+- If using a root password:
+    - Minimum length of 20
+    - Uppercase letters
+    - Lowercase letters
+    - Non-sequential numbers
+    - Special characters

 <br>
 <br>
 <br>